-Note 8-When testing a conditioned specimen at elevated temperature with no fluid exposure control, the percentage moisture loss of the specimen prior to test completion may be estimated by placing a conditioned traveler of known weight within the test chamber at the same time the specimen is placed in the chamber.
+Note 7-When testing a conditioned specimen at elevated temperature with no fluid exposure control, the percentage moisture loss of the specimen prior to test completion may be estimated by placing a conditioned traveler of known weight within the test chamber at the same time the specimen is placed in the chamber.
 The traveler should be configured to mimic the specimen, such that moisture evaporation is comparable to that of the test specimen.
 Upon completion of the test, the traveler is removed from the chamber, weighed, and the percentage weight calculated and reported.

-11.7.1 If the testing area environment is different than the specimen conditioning environment, then the specimens shall be stored in the conditioned environment until test time.

-11.8 Data Recording Instrumentation- Attach the data recording instrumentation to the strain gauges on the specimen and to the load cell.

-11.9 Loading-Apply force to the specified rate until failure, while recording data.

-11.10 Data Recording-Record force versus strain continuously, or at frequent regular intervals; for this test method, a sampling rate of 2 to 3 data recordings per second, and a target minimum of 100 data points per test are recommended.
-If the specimen is to be failed, record the maximum force, the failure force, and the strain at or as near as possible to where the force drops off significantly.
-A 10 % drop off in force is typically considered significant.

-11.11 Failure Mode-Record the mode and location of failure of the specimen.
-Choose, if possible, a standard description from the sketches of common test failure modes as shown in Fig. 10.
-Failure in a specimen occurring within one specimen thickness of the bond between the specimen and the test fixture is considered a grip (GR) failure.
-Grip failure is typically precipitated by an anomalous condition; therefore, the grip failure mode is considered inappropriate.

-11.12 Fixture Disassembly-This is only an advised procedure for disassembling the test fixture.
-Remove the two adaptor bolts from the adaptor and detach adaptor from outer shell.
+- 11.7.1 If the testing area environment is different than the specimen conditioning environment, then the specimens shall be stored in the conditioned environment until the test time. - 11.8 Data Recording Instrumentation-Attach the data recording instrumentation to the strain gauges on the specimen and to the load cell. - 11.9 Loading-Apply force to the specimen at the specified rate until failure, while recording data. - 11.10 Data Recording-Record force versus strain continuously or at frequent regular intervals; for this test method, a sampling rate of 2 to 3 data recordings per second, and a target minimum of 100 data points per test are recommended.
+If the specimen is to be failed, record the maximum force, the failure force, and the strain at, or as near as possible to, where the force drops off significantly.
+A 10 % drop off in force is typically considered significant. - 11.11 Failure Mode-Record the mode and location of failure of the specimen.
+Choose, if possible, a standard description from the sketches of common test failure modes which are shown in Fig. 8.
+Failure in a specimen occurring within one specimen thickness of the bond between the specimen and the test fixture is considered a Grip (GR) failure.
+Grip failure is typically precipitated by an anomalous condition; therefore, the grip failure mode is considered inappropriate. - 11.12 Fixture Disassembly-This is only an advised procedure for disassembling the test fixture.
 Cut each end of the specimen at the base of the fixture.
 Remove the four assembly bolts from the insert.
 Place the outer shell and insert assembly into an oven at a temperature that will degrade the potting compound.
 After a sufficient period of time, remove the fixtures from the oven and allow them to cool.
 Insert two break down bolts into the outer shell (see Fig. 1).
-Turn the break down bolts to force the insert out of the concentric hollow of the outer shell.
-Remove the guide pins from the insert and the outer shell.
-Wire brush the insert and the outer shell to remove specimen debris.
+Turn break down bolts to force insert out of the concentric circular hollow of the outer shell.
+Remove guide pins from the insert and outer shell.
+Wire brush the insert and outer shell to remove specimen debris.

+FIG. 8 Failure Modes for Hoop Wound Tubes in Compression